Bull City Coworking founder believes coworking may shape how cities are perceived. Petrusz is using the latest technologies to attract a diverse...

 Let’s be clear though, I didn’t have all these great ideas alone, my initial research into coworking spaces led me to amazing people in our industry like Alex Hillman (Indy Hall & The Coworking Weekly Podcast) and Angel Kwiatkowski (Cohere & DIY Coworking) who have many resources to help you get started properly.
 Jamie Russo and Tony Bacigalupo have been big influences too.

 Q: What were the results when you finally did open?

 A: Having a group I’d been working with for more than a year, we opened strong.
-A good range of professions were represented and numbers were right on target for our launch.
+A good range of professions was represented and numbers were right on target for our launch.
 We had all established strong relationships with each other during the Meetups, it became natural to want to work together in our own space.

 Finally having a space to present to the Meetup group, rather than just speaking about it and working together in cafes, the membership grew quickly amongst that group.
 The challenge became maintaining that momentum, and now having to work on traditional marketing and promotions.
-Knowing where in our fairly small town, of 30,000 people, to firstly find those those working from home and cafes and then to effectively communicate the benefits for coworking.
+Knowing where in our fairly small town, of 30,000 people, to firstly find those working from home and cafes and then to effectively communicate the benefits of coworking.

 The Meetup group gave us an excellent base and starting point, it also showed prospective members that this was already a popular working concept.
 We had members in our space every day, being productive and using the facilities.
 This has been a very effective tool, as well as the networking benefits of meeting other business owners and entrepreneurs.